NativeScript/nativescript-sdk-examples-ng/app/ui-category/layouts/flexbox-layout-three/article.md

 ## Justify Content

 This defines the alignment along the main axis.
-It helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
+It helps to distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 It also exerts some control over the alignment of items when they overflow the line.

 ## flex-end